Iron Wok Jan: Publication

 Akita Shoten released the 27 tankōbon manga between June 1995 and March 2000.
 The manga was re-released into 16 kanzenban volumes between December 2004 and September 2007.
 ComicsOne published the manga's 27 tankōbon between December 15, 2002, and December 28, 2007.

 Akita Shoten started releasing the sequel, Iron Wok Jan!
 R: The Summit Operations (鉄鍋のジャン!R 頂上作戦, Tetsunabe no Jan!
 R: Choujou Sakusen), on November 9, 2006, and concluded on December 9, 2010, in the Weekly Shōnen Champion magazine.
 From March 8, 2007, to January 8, 2009, the publisher released ten bound volumes.

 A spin-off series, Tetsupai no Jan! (鉄牌のジャン!), written and illustrated by Bingo Morihashi started its serialization on Takeshobo's Kindai Mahjong magazine on August 12, 2015.
 The successor of manga, titled Iron Work Jan 2nd, which was released in January 2017 in the February 2017 issue of Kadokawa's Monthly Dragon Age.

 Reception

 Comics Worth Reading's Johanna Draper Carlson comments on the illustrator's use of caricatures to dramatise the manga.
 Manga Life's Michael Aronson commends the manga for its art and its ability to appeal to audiences.
 Animefringe.com's Ridwan Khan comments on the "love-hate relationship" between Jan and Kiriko.
 IGN's A.E.
 Sparrow comments on the artist's ability to make a cooking competition as compelling to watch "as watching two feudal clans go to war".
+On Netflix’s cooking show “Culinary Class Wars,” Team Black Spoon chef, “Comic Book Chef” cites this series as an inspiration for his cooking style and methods.